 Once I get into the swing of things while traveling alone, I find myself taking social liberties that I wouldn’t normally take.
 Nothing big, just asking strangers simple things like: “May I join your table so I don’t have to drink my coffee standing?”
 Little things like that.
-I find that people usually respond positively- after all, the worst that could happen is someone might politely decline.
+I find that people usually respond positively.
+And what’s the worst that could happen?
+I might get someone politely turning me down, that’s all.
 Last night in Dubrovnk, I was glad I had taken such a liberty.
-After a long day of sightseeing I was tempted to continue my 7pm nap until the next morning.
-However, I decided that I owed it to myself to at least have a glass of wine in the old town- it was a Friday night, for goodness sake!
+After a long day of sightseeing I was tempted to continue my 7 p.m. nap until the next morning.
+However, I decided that I owed it to myself to at least have a glass of wine in the old town.
+It was a Friday night, for goodness sake!
 While I was waiting for the bus, I started chatting with two Swedish guys who were on vacation.
-They seemed nice enough, so when they asked what my plans were, I asked if they wanted to grab a drink.
+They seemed nice enough, so when they asked what my plans were, I asked if they’d like to grab a drink.
 They agreed, and a bit later we were sitting in a spacious square packed full of bars.
-Considering its small size, Dubrovnik must have one of the highest performer per capita ratios—I guess I had forgotten what tourist centers are like, but I saw everything from a traditional flute playing musician to a totally stoned fire-eater from Skopje, Macedonia.
-In the square where we were- live jazz played from one corner while euro pop blasted from another.
+Considering its small size, Dubrovnik must have one of the highest street performer per capita ratios—I saw everything from a wooden flute player to an undeniably stoned fire-eater from Macedonia.
+In our square, live jazz played from one corner, while Euro pop blasted from another.

-Dubrovnik is beautiful…..if you can manage to fight your way through crowds of middle-aged Americans, Brits, Germans, and various other Europeans.
-Everything was overpriced and you needed to keep an eye on the change you got back…it was like being a tourist in Venice or Florence again.
-Perhaps the Croatians have taken a cue from their Venetian roots?
+Dubrovnik is beautiful if you can manage to fight your way through crowds of middle-aged Americans, Brits, Germans, and various other Europeans.
+Everything was overpriced and you needed to keep an eye on the change you got back.
+It reminded me of being a tourist in crowded Venice or Florence again.
+Perhaps the Croatians inherited the tourism gene from their Venetian roots?

-Aside from that, the streets are shiny and white- it’s clean and full of expensive restaurants.
-The main road through the old town leads to a delightful clock tower, which swallows are constantly swooping around.
-The narrow little streets seem to all lead to big beautiful baroque churches.
-Another attraction: the 3rd oldest pharmacy in Europe- this only made me think of the summer of 2008, when Natacha and I rented an apartment right next to the actual oldest pharmacy in Florence.
-Who cares about number 3!
+Aside from that, the streets are shiny and white, and the city is clean and full of posh restaurants.
+The main road through the old town leads to a delightful clock tower, surrounded by swooping black swallows.
+The narrow streets seem to all lead to big beautiful Baroque churches.
+Another attraction: the 3rd oldest pharmacy in Europe.
+This only made me think of the summer of 2008, when Natacha and I rented an apartment right next to the oldest pharmacy in Florence.

-I had spent the day sightseeing- starting first with a walk on the city ramparts- someone told me this is the 2nd longest walkable wall in the world, but I should check if that’s true.
-Anyways, it took quite a while to get around, but there was a great view of the old city and the nearby islands.
+I had spent the day sightseeing, starting first with a walk on the city ramparts.
+Someone told me that it was the 2nd longest walkable continuous wall in the world, but I should do some fact-checking there.
+Anyway, it took quite a while to get around, but afforded great views.

-I finished around 1:30 and was soaking with sweat- I overheard someone’s phone convo- they said that the humidity level was 80%.
+I finished around 1:30 and was soaking with sweat!
+I overheard someone on the phone saying the humidity level was at 80%.
 I believed it.
 My plan was to walk around the old town to do some sightseeing, but it became clear that I was going to pass out if didn’t find some shade.
 My sight-seeing turned into scouring the old town for wireless internet, which eventually I found.
-I had to take like a 2 hour break and drink a cold beer before I could feel properly refreshed.
-What can you do!
-I then went to the beach for a bit—the water was so warm- like taking a nice salt bath.
-Fortunately the closest sand-rock beach is just 3 minutes outside of the center.
+I had to take a 2-hour break and drink a cold beer before I could feel properly refreshed.
+I then went to the beach for a bit—the water was so warm, like taking a nice salt bath.
+Fortunately, the closest sand-rock beach is a five-minute walk outside of the walled center.

-I walked back to my rental room, which was terribly far- they had lied to me because this “15 minute walk to center!” was at least 30 minutes, which in this heat, translated to something like 1 hour in hell.
+I walked back to my rental room, which was terribly far away.
+They had lied to me because this “15 minute walk to center” was at least 30 minutes, which in this heat, translated to something like 1 hour in hell.
 Although I had bargained her down from 25 to 20 euro since I had been promised internet, it still annoyed me to feel taken advantage of.
-I had a room to myself but no fan, and the 20 euro price made it by far the most expensive and least satisfying accommodating of my entire journey.
+I had a room to myself but no fan, and the 20 euro price made it the most expensive and least satisfying accommodation of my entire journey.

 Next time I will do it differently.
-Final impression: best to be there during a cooler month and when not on a backpacker budget.
+Final impression: best to be there during a cooler month when I’m not on a backpacker budget.